Tsu-gu/tsubuntu/README.md

 The main point of this script is to tweak Ubuntu to behave the way I like it, and then tweak other distros to behave as close to this setup as possible.
 I mainly focus on **Ubuntu** and **Debian**.

 The way I make these scripts is not to always turn distros into a 1:1 copy of Ubuntu.
-For example Manjaro uses their nice theme, I'm not touching that.
+For example Manjaro uses their own theme, so I'm not touching that.
 Most of the distros here ship with stock GNOME so I won't forcibly install Yaru and hope for the best.
 What makes Ubuntu special for me aren't its colors, but its functionality.
 That's what these scripts try to replicate.
 ```

 wget -q https://raw.githubusercontent.com/Tsu-gu/tsubuntu/main/tsubuntu.sh && chmod +x tsubuntu.sh && ./tsubuntu.sh